ZhiXuan1234/TSW6223_Project-Solution-2/README.md

 | `testing/parse_xml.py` | Tests whether Python can correctly read and extract XML data. |
 | `testing/skill_normalizer.py` | Tests alias matching and typo handling for user-entered skills. |

+---

 ## 13. Novelty of the Solution

 The novelty of Solution 2 is that it does not only list missing skills.
-It provides a semantic and explainable skill gap analysis by combining XML, XSD, RDF/RDFS, SPARQL, and Python.
+It provides a semantic and explainable skill gap analysis by combining XML, XSD, RDF/RDFS, SPARQL, Python, and a GUI interface.

 The system includes: